A Dirty Job

 A Dirty Job is a novel by American writer Christopher Moore, published in 2006.
-While reflecting the author's absurdist tendencies, the content of the novel draws significantly from his own experiences in tending to the needs of close family and friends in the stages of dying.
+While still full of humor, Moore drew from his own experiences in tending to the needs of close family and friends in the stages of dying.

-Plot
+Premise

-The story centers on Charlie Asher, a "beta-male" (as opposed to "alpha-male") who leads a satisfying life as the owner and proprietor of a second-hand store in San Francisco.
-At the moment when his wife Rachel unexpectedly dies in the hospital shortly after the birth of their first child (Sophie), Charlie is chosen to be a "death merchant," retrieving souls of the dying and protecting them from the forces of the underworld, while he manages his store and raises his daughter.
-He only gradually realizes the ramifications of this business as clues and complications unfold, and the forces of darkness threaten to rise.
+Charlie Asher, a "beta-male" (as opposed to "alpha-male") leads a satisfying life as the owner and proprietor of a second-hand store in San Francisco.
+At the moment when his wife Rachel unexpectedly dies in the hospital a short time after the birth of their first child (Sophie), Charlie is chosen to be a "death merchant" who retrieves souls of the dying and protecting them from the forces of the underworld, while he manages his store and raises his daughter.
+He realizes the ramifications of this business as clues and complications unfold.

 Movie rights and popularity

 Shortly after its release, A Dirty Job reached 9th place on the New York Times Best Seller list.
 An unabridged commercial compact disc recording of A Dirty Job has been issued with narration by Fisher Stevens.
 As of August 2006 the motion picture rights have been optioned by Chris Columbus and his company, 1492 Productions.
 In October A Dirty Job won the 2006 Quill Award in the category of General Fiction.